-We're working to improve the capability and effectiveness of the stormwater infrastructure in the Hinemoa Street area.
-The original pump station (which was situated in the road reserve on Hinemoa Street) is insufficiently sized for the 139 hectare catchment it services.
-While these works are taking place at the new site, one new pump has been temporarily installed to help mitigate flooding, while works on adding the remaining pumps are taking place.
+We've been working to improve the capability and effectiveness of the stormwater infrastructure in the Hinemoa Street area.
+The old Hinemoa Street pump station (which was situated in the road reserve on Hinemoa Street) was insufficiently sized for the 139 hectare catchment it services.
+The new pump station at Henderson Street is now fully operational.

 What's happening?